w233w/Little-TouHou/README.md

 * Press X to use the bomb (Notice there is 1 second between two bomb use)
 * Hold arrow key to move

-You start with 4 HP and 3 bomb.
+You start with 6 HP and 3 bomb.
 Every single enemy's bullet will cause 1 hp lost.
-There is no interval between two incoming damage, so if you hit by 4 enemy's bullets at the same time, you die instantly.
+There is no interval between two incoming damage, so if you hit by X enemy's bullets at the same time, you lose X hp instantly.

 ## On Going